-Pavement management and traffic counting data collection have been conducted in PVPC communities as summarized in the tables on pages 53 and 54.
+Pavement management and traffic counting data collection have been conducted in PVPC communities as summarized in the tables on pages 54 and 55.
 In addition to counts completed for MassDOT and as part of ongoing planning studies, PVPC offers two free traffic counts for each member community per calendar year.
-Traffic counts from 2010 - 2019 were reviewed for each community to determine how much data has been collected across the region and to identify how many communities may not be aware of the traffic counting services that we offer.
-This information along with the estimated traffic counts for the 2020 and 2021 calendar years is summarized in the table on page 53.
+Traffic counts from 2011 - 2020 were reviewed for each community to determine how much data has been collected across the region and to identify how many communities may not be aware of the traffic counting services that we offer.
+This information along with the estimated traffic counts for the 2021 and 2022 calendar years is summarized in the table on page 54.
 Traffic counts include both automatic traffic counts and manual turning movement counts.

 A wide range of traffic count data has been collected across each of the 43 communities.
 In general, a higher number of completed traffic counts is an indication that a transportation safety or congestion study was conducted in that community during the calendar year.
-No traffic counts were performed over the five-year period from 2015-2019 for the Towns of Blandford, Holland, Montgomery, Southampton and Wales.
-Less than five traffic counts were performed in another 13 communities.
+No traffic counts were performed over the five-year period from 2016-2020 for the Towns of Blandford, Holland, Montgomery, Southampton and Wales.
+Less than five traffic counts were performed in another 17 communities.
 In 2017 PVPC sent letters to the Board of Selectmen in communities with a low number of historic traffic counts to provide information on our regional traffic counting program.
 Unfortunately, this was not successful in increasing interest in the program.
-In response, PVPC has scheduled traffic counts in the UPWP beginning in FFY2020 for communities without recent count data as part of Task 2.1 - Traffic Counting.
+In response, PVPC started scheduling traffic counts beginning with the FY2020 UPWP beginning for communities without recent count data as part of Task 2.1 - Traffic Counting.
 These counts will be conducted on key regional roadways and sent to the chief locally elected official and JTC representatives upon completion.
-A total of 10 traffic counts have been selected for the 2020 count season and 8 counts for the 2021 count season.
+These traffic counts were not performed in the 2020 calendar year due to the COVID-19 Pandemic.
+PVPC has scheduled traffic counts for both the 2021 and 2022 count seasons to address this deficiency.

 PVPC collects pavement distress data for all federal aid eligible roadways in the region.
-This data is typically collected on a four-year rotation and is summarized in the table on page 54 and figure on page 55.
+This data is typically collected on a four-year rotation based on roadway miles.
+A summary is provided in the table on page 55 and figure on page 56.
 No pavement distress data is currently collected for the Town of Middlefield as there are no federal aid eligible roadways.
 Pavement distress data is summarized and distributed to each of the remaining 42 communities after it is collected.
-New pavement data was collected in 7 communities during 2019 to assist in the development of the update to the Regional Transportation Plan.
-New data will be collected in 9 communities in 2020 and 12 communities in 2021.
+New pavement data was collected in 12 communities during 2020 to assist in the development of the update to the Regional Transportation Plan.
+New data will be collected in 14 communities in 2021 and 8 communities in 2022.